Guidelines for Session Chairs and Assistants

 - Finally, formally announce that “session title” is closed.

 All slides will be loaded in advance after quality assurance checks by the JACoW team.
-The IT/AV aide will bring up the correct slides on the presentation laptop.
+The Freeman Audio Visual technician will bring up the correct slides on the presentation laptop.
 It is not permitted for speakers either to use their own laptop, or to load their slides from a thumb drive at the last moment.

 Invited talks are 25 minutes plus 5 minutes for questions and introduction.

 Contributed talks are 17 minutes plus 3 minutes for questions and introduction.